Records broken, temps approaching 40C as heatwave fed from Australia sweeps across New Zealand

 "Some parts of the South Island might only get six days over 30C in a year, and this week they could get five or six days in a row," Rossiter said.

-The warm air mass was forecast to stick around until Thursday before a front moved up the country Friday bringing cooler temperatures.
+The warm air mass is forecast to stick around until Thursday before a front moves up the country on Friday, bringing cooler temperatures.